daniel-nagy/transporter/packages/browser/README.md

 close(): void;
 ```

-Closes the socket causing its state to transition to closing.
+Closes the socket causing its state to transition to `Closing`.

 ##### Example